DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

   - Comparability
 ---

 Overseas teachers enrich the lives of students and add value to schools and the wider community.
-We wish to assist Ukrainian refugees in any way we can, and we support and encourage schools and training providers to recruit Ukrainian teachers and teacher trainees.
+The [Department for Education (DfE)](https://www.gov.uk/government/organisations/department-for-education) wishes to assist Ukrainian refugees in any way we can, and we support and encourage schools and training providers to recruit Ukrainian teachers and teacher trainees.

 ## General information